johnpapa/angular-styleguide/README.md

 ### Singletons
 ###### [Style [Y040](#style-y040)]

   - Services are instantiated with the `new` keyword, use `this` for public methods and variables.
-Since these are so similar to factories, use a factory instead for consistency.

     Note: [All Angular services are singletons](https://docs.angularjs.org/guide/services).
 This means that there is only one instance of a given service per injector.